Jumana-23/Data_Analysis_Capstone_Project/README.md

 ## Overview:

-This project focuses on analyzing user engagement on various social media platforms, specifically Instagram, TikTok, and YouTube.
-The objective is to examine factors like posts, likes, follows, and time spent on the platform to determine how these elements contribute to overall user engagement.
+This project focuses on analyzing user engagement on various social media platforms, such as Instagram, TikTok, etc. The objective is to examine factors like posts, likes, follows, and time spent on the platform to determine how these elements contribute to overall user engagement.
 The project also calculates and visualizes average engagement across different platforms.

 ## Dataset: